-Milan: Pleasers are fearful.
-And because there was a – something that scared them in their early attachment experience, they want to keep everybody close and – because if you’re close, then I feel safe.
-And so, there’s a problem with that because I don’t give you distance, or I don’t ask what do you want?
-Or I don’t ask what are your needs?
+Milan: All right, let’s move to the next one.
+Pleasers are fearful.
+And because there was a, something that scared them in their early attachment experience, they wanna keep everybody close.
+And because if you’re close, then I feel safe and so there’s a problem with that because I don’t give you distance or I don’t ask what do you want or I don’t ask what are your needs.
 I’m not gonna ask you where you’re at emotionally, spiritually, relationally.
-But if I’m anxious, if I’m a pleaser, I will often want to initiate sex because it creates closeness, and it makes my anxiety sort of dissolve and go away.
+But if I’m anxious, if I’m a pleaser, I will often want to initiate sex because it creates closeness and it makes my anxiety sort of dissolve and go away.
 So, it’s a disingenuous way of connecting.
-For the female pleaser, they will have a hard time saying no, and they could be emotionally incongruent with sexuality, but they won’t have the ability to say no because you mentioned earlier, Kay, they lack boundaries.
-They lack the ability to resist.
-They lack an adult voice.
-And so, they will have a hard time if their spouse says let’s have sex, they won’t say no. Worse, if their spouse says let’s do something that God says not to do, they will have a hard time saying no. And a lot of pleaser wives especially-
+For the female pleaser, they will have a hard time saying no and they could emotionally incongruent with sexuality but they won’t have the ability to say no because you mentioned earlier, Kay, they lack boundaries, they lack the ability to resist, they lack an adult voice and so they will have a hard time if their spouse says, “Let’s have sex.”
+They won’t say no or worse.
+If their spouse says, “Let’s do something that God says not to do,” they will have a hard time saying no. And a lot of pleaser wives especially-

 Jim: Is that right?

-Jim: The wounds that you encountered.
+Jim: … the wounds that you encountered-

-Jim: Let’s dig into that to give the listener an idea of how they can look at their own lives and how they grew up to apply.
-So, you’ve experienced this.
-You brought it into your marriage.
-You touched on it last time.
-And, again, if you haven’t heard yesterday’s broadcast, get a hold of us.
-We’ll get it to you.
-You can download the “Focus on the Family app or-
+Jim: … and let’s dig into that, uh, to give the listener an idea of how they can look at their own lives and how they grew up to apply.
+So, you have experiences, you brought it into your marriage, you touched on it last time.
+And again, if you haven’t heard yesterday’s broadcast, get a hold of us, we’ll get it to you, you can download the Focus on the Family app or-

 Jim: Was it emotional anger, not physical abuse?

-Milan: She was – was more quiet.
-But quietness of her was very unnerving to me so it set up a chasing.
-Are you sure you’re OK?
+Milan: … but quietness, it was very unnerving to me.
+So, it set up a chasing, uh, “Are you sure you’re okay?
 Is everything all right?
-Did I do anything wrong?
-So that’s how I started off in life.
-And marriage exposed that that was still with me.
+I, did I do anything wrong?”
+So that’s how I started off in life-

-Jim: … and I don’t want to bog down on this.
-But I want to apply this principle that there are reasons that people are medicating with it.
-And it isn’t healthy — yet some estimate 60 to 70 percent of people in the church may be using pornography.
+Jim: … and I don’t wanna bog down on this, but I want to apply this principle that there are reasons that people are medicating with it.
+And it, it isn’t healthy, yet some estimate 60 to 70% of people in the church may be using pornography.

 Milan: Oh, absolutely.